salesmiguelz/100-days-of-code/log.md

 **Thoughts**: I was very busy with college yesterday, so for the first time I lost my streak.
 But this won't discourage me.
 Let's keep going!

+### Day 23: February 10, 2022.

+**Today's Progress**: Today I studied about AJAX.
+It was very interesting to see how Javascript asynchronous requests work.